-- medical, dental and vision benefits; - medical and dependent care flexible spending accounts; - · short-term and long-term disability insurance; and - · life insurance.
+- · medical, dental and vision benefits; - medical and dependent care flexible spending accounts; - short-term and long-term disability insurance; and - life insurance

-In addition, the Company pays automobile leasing payments, automobile insurance and supplemental life insurance premiums, for the benefit of Mr. J. Isaacman and an automobile allowance for Ms. Disman and Messrs.
+In addition, the Company pays automobile leasing payments, automobile insurance and supplemental life insurance premiums and legal fees, for the benefit of Mr. J. Isaacman and an automobile allowance for Ms. Disman and Messrs.
 Frankel and Lauber, each as set forth in the Summary Compensation Table, below.
 Mr. J. Isaacman is also provided with a driver for security and productivity reasons.
-In 2023, we also provided Mr. J. Isaacman with payment or reimbursement of legal fees associated with the VPF settlement.